hansenlab/spqn_paper/README.md

 scRNA: ridgeplot of scRNA-seq example data

 ### Visualize the bias in co-expression analysis before and after adjusting the correlation matrix
-exp_signal: visualize the weighted distribution of expressions of genes, with the weight decided by the number of estimated co-expression partners
+exp_signal: visualize the weighted distribution of expressions of genes, with the weight decided by the number of estimated co-expression partners, where co-expression signals are decided by setting a threshold on the absolute correlation

+graphical_lasso: visualize the expression bias on co-expression network constricted by graphical lasso

 ### Examine the expression bias in 'true' co-expression network
 PPI: visualize the weighted distribution of expressions of genes, with the weight decided by the number of interacting proteins of the corresponding protein, according to PPI database